-Fluorescent compounds allow clinicians to visualize Alzheimer's disease as it progressesSeptember 18th, 2013 in Neuroscience /
+Fluorescent compounds allow clinicians to visualize Alzheimer's disease as it progressesSeptember 18, 2013 in Medicine & Health / Neuroscience

 What if doctors could visualize all of the processes that take place in the brain during the development and progression of Alzheimer's disease?
 Such a window would provide a powerful aid for diagnosing the condition, monitoring the effectiveness of treatments, and testing new preventive and therapeutic agents.
 Now, researchers reporting in the September 18 issue of the Cell Press journal Neuron have developed a new class of imaging agents that enables them to visualize tau protein aggregates, a pathological hallmark of Alzheimer's disease and related neurodegenerative disorders, directly in the brains of living patients.